 Subsistence-farming activities may also impact oyamel fir forests and the monarchs that overwinter there.
 With the diversion of water for human use, monarchs may be forced to travel further in search of water, which may deplete their lipid reserves more quickly.
 Oyamel fir stands may also be threatened by the impending effects of climate change.
 Recent climate change models suggest that these forests may be exposed higher stress from heat and drought which may cause them to be more vulnerable to insects and disease.
 Some level of forest and overwintering habitat degradation may also be caused by unregulated tourism in the monarch overwintering areas.

-Monarchs of western North America migrate to many locations along the Pacific coast of California, though some monarchs tagged in western states have been recovered in Mexico, suggesting there is some interchange between eastern and western populations.
-Overwintering populations in California have been estimated annually for over 15 years by citizen scientist volunteers through the Western Monarch Thanksgiving Count.
-These data, along with other historic overwintering site evaluations, were pooled by the Xerces Society for Invertebrate Conservation into a comprehensive database of current and historic western monarch overwintering locations.
+Monarchs west of the Rockies migrate to many locations along the Pacific coast of California, though some monarchs tagged in western states have been recovered in Mexico, suggesting there is some interchange between eastern and western populations.
+Overwintering populations in California have been estimated annually by community scientists since the mid 1990s.
+These data, along with other historic overwintering site evaluations, were compiled by the Xerces Society for Invertebrate Conservation into a comprehensive database of current and historic western monarch overwintering locations.
 While not all of these sites are monitored each year, and year-to-year population fluctuation may be the result of drought or other climate conditions, the long-term trend of the western monarch overwintering population is downward.

 The cause of this downward trend in the western population is not fully understood, but habitat loss in overwintering locations is a major issue of concern.
 Municipal and commercial development in these areas is conceivably the most damaging to western overwintering habitat.
 Numerous known overwintering locations have been lost as a result of new housing developments or expansions.
 While increasing awareness of monarchs and their decline can help to boost conservation efforts, increasing tourism inspired by monarchs can drive an increase in development and pollution near overwintering sites, which can have harmful effects on overwintering clusters.

-Western overwintering sites have a similar microclimate to that of sites in Mexico, though they generally contain some combination of exotic eucalyptus, Monterey cypress, Monterey pine, and western sycamore trees, rather than oyamel firs.
-Monarchs do cluster in the non-native eucalyptus trees, but this is perhaps because they are the primary species available in the area.
-Research suggests that it may not actually be a preferred species used by overwintering monarchs in California.
+Western overwintering sites have a similar microclimate to sites in Mexico, and are usually comprised of eucalyptus, Monterey cypress, Monterey pine, and western sycamore trees.
+Monarchs cluster in the non-native eucalyptus trees as well as the native tree species, but research suggests that eucalyptus may not actually be a preferred species, just one of convenience.
 Land management to restore these sites is difficult because native trees are generally much more slow-growing than the non-native eucalyptus.
 Long-term management plans need to be in place to restore these sites back to their native state to ensure the future and abundance of quality western overwintering habitat.